LukasMoll/Kauto2/README.md

 ## Prerequisites

 Ensure Python and all necessary CUDA tools are installed on your system.
-To install all dependencies, run:
+To install all required dependencies, run:

 ```bash
 pip install -r requirements.txt